Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 We advise extreme caution when dealing with the Final Order, and to extensively fortify the Qamm, Romonox, Acculum and Sherakanda systems.
 We should also pursue a policy of friendly relations for now.

+## The Five Banner Consillidation
+Bordering Krash and Carnno, the Five Banner Consillidation appears to be